 17th and 18th century

-The Smythe family fell upon hard times and by 1701 much of the mansion had been pulled down.
-Over the coming centuries the story of the castle is one of neglect and decay.
-Ownership went on to change several times, with the mansion reducing in size as materials were taken from the site for other building projects.
-By the 18th century it had been converted into a Georgian country house, yet the magnificence of the barn is a good sign of the former grandeur of the building.
+The next generation of the Smythe family was ennobled as Viscount Strangford but they fell upon hard times .
+The castle estate was sold and by 1701 much of the mansion had been pulled down.
+Over the coming centuries the story of the castle was often one of neglect and decay.
+Ownership as a farm changed several times, with the mansion reducing in size as materials were taken from the site for other building projects.
+By the late 18th century it had been converted into the Georgian style farmhouse of today.
+The barns were more useful and so were preserved.
+The magnificence of the large barn is good reminder of the lost grandeur of the site.

 Myths and legends

-Many stories surround the castle, with tales of Roman habitation and that the estate was once owned by King Canute in 1035.
-There's even a myth that the ghost of Rosamond Clifford, King Henry II's mistress, sometimes walks along the top of the wall between the square tower and the dovecotes at midnight.
+Many stories surround the castle, including that the estate was once owned by King Canute in 1035.
+There's even a myth that the ghost of Rosamond Clifford, King Henry II's mistress, sometimes walks along the top of the wall between the square tower and the dovecote at midnight.

 Further historic information